phaustin/a301_students_eoas/notebooks/week8/fetch_stac_metadata.md

 month, and season (winter, spring, summer, fall).
 Before starting on this notebook, it would be good to review {ref}`week6:pandas_intro`.

+March 17, 2023:  introduced "season_year" column to account for the fact that winter begins december but continues into the next year.

 ```{code-cell} ipython3
 import numpy
 from pathlib  import Path